VersaliXis/mvx-winter-challenges/README.md

 ```

 ### Explanation
-The smart contract allows users to burn SNOW tokens by calling the `burnTokenSnow` endpoint and sending specifying the amount to burn.
+The smart contract allows any user to burn any SNOW tokens by calling the `burnTokenSnow` endpoint and specifying the amount to burn.

 ### Proof
-A proof of token burning is accessible here:
+A proof of token burning is accessible here: [`./output/8d.md`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/output/8d.md)
-`./output/8d.md`

 ---
 # 7 December